Color-Printer/pkmn-route-rando/README.md

 Inspired by stump's Pokémon Red/Blue Key Item Randomizer: https://github.com/stump/keyrand (pieces of the patcher code were shamelessly lifted from there)

-CURRENTLY MAPPING OUT LOGIC: up through Rock Tunnel
+CURRENTLY MAPPING OUT LOGIC: up through most of Lavender Town and Pokemon Tower

 ## HOW TO USE
 Don't.
 It doesn't even randomize everything yet.
-You can currently, however, run "patcher.py [rom filname] [flags]" to implement some map changes and randomize items and warps up to Vermillion City and the S.S.
-Anne.
+You can currently, however, run "patcher.py [rom filname] [flags]" to implement some map changes and randomize items ~~and warps~~ (*please don't randomize warps at the moment*) up to a certain point (see above).
 There is no completion logic applied here yet, however. **The program only accepts unaltered UE region Pokemon Red or Blue games!**

 ### Flags
 - **--items [item flags]** - Shuffles items.
 Item flags are lists of characters separated by spaces.
 Invalid flags are ignored unless they make Python yell at you or something.
 See [the Wiki](https://github.com/Color-Printer/pkmn-route-rando/wiki/Flags) for more details.